mune360/bobarr/README.md

 If you have NPM you can just run `$ npm run start` or `$ npm run start:wireguard`

+#### How to test your VPN
+* From your host, you can run following command:
+* `$ docker container exec -it bobarr-vpn curl http://ifconfig.me`
+It will return the public IP expose by the container.
+It should be a different IP (assuming only the container bobarr-vpn is connected to vpn)

 ## Configuration

 ### Torrent account